escottj/WindchillDoc2PDF/README.md

 Always test on a test server first.
 Support of this script is not guaranteed in any way.

-Copyright © 2016 Erick Scott Johnson
+Copyright © 2016 Erick Scott Johnson.
 All rights reserved.